 So What is Ragi?

-Ragi, also known as millets or nachni is nutritious grain.
-It is rich in calcium, proteins, iron and several other nutrients and makes it perfect for the cold chilly winters.
+Ragi, also known as millet or nachni is nutritious grain.
+It is rich in calcium, proteins, iron, and several other nutrients and makes it perfect for the cold chilly winters.
 Since it is rich in Calcium it helps in bone strength.
 It is a good source of fiber and amino acid and helps you keep fuller for hours and hence aids in weight loss.
-There are numerous other benefits to it, and the most important in today’s time I can think of is that it is a gluten free grain.
-I hear more and more people are getting gluten intolerant and ragi is one of the super food which is gluten free.
+There are numerous other benefits to it, and the most important in today’s time I can think of is that it is a gluten-free grain.
+I hear more and more people are getting gluten intolerant and ragi is one of the superfoods which is gluten-free.

 Preparation and consumption

-Ragi flour is prepared by either crushing dried grains or spouting, drying and then grinding them.
-The flour is consumed with milk, boiled water or yogurt.
+Ragi flour is prepared by either crushing dried grains or spouting, drying, and then grinding them.
+The flour is consumed with milk, boiled water, or yogurt.
 Flatbreads, including dosa and roti/Bhakri are quite common in India.
-Ragi Satva or Nachni Satva is quite common baby food in India, due to its high iron and calcium content.
+Ragi Satva or Nachni Satva is quite a common baby food in India, due to its high iron and calcium content.
 It is though an acquired taste and not all take them.
-My son use to not and hence, my mom made Nachni Barfi using jaggery and ghee for my son when he was toddler.
-He use to enjoy it as a finger food, atleast sometimes.
+My son use to not and hence, my mom made Nachni Barfi using jaggery and ghee for my son when he was a toddler.
+He use to enjoy it as finger food, at least sometimes.

 Ingredients